maaliHasan/RainbowSDK/README.md

 ## Preamble
 ---
+The Alcatel-Lucent Enterprise (ALE) Rainbow Software Development Kit (SDK) is an Android library based on Java for connecting your Android native application to Rainbow.

 Its powerfull APIs enable you to create the best Android applications that connect to Alcatel-Lucent Enterprise [Rainbow](https://www.openrainbow.com/).

 This documentation will help you to use it.

-## Rainbow developper account
+## Rainbow developer account
 ---

-Your need a Rainbow **developer** account in order to use the Rainbow SDK for Android
+You need a Rainbow **developer** account in order to use the Rainbow SDK for Android

 Please contact the Rainbow [support](mailto:support@openrainbow.com) team if you need one.